 Smaller businesses with fewer transactions might have accounts that cover relatively broad categories, for example, assets, liabilities, owners’ equity, revenues, and expenses.
 Larger businesses with numerous transactions will often have accounts that reflect key categories in their financial statements, especially their profit-and-loss statement and their balance sheet.

 The mechanics of ledgers

 In traditional ledger books, pages are divided into two columns.
-Debit transactions are entered into the left-hand column, with credit transactions entered into the right-hand column.
+Debit transactions are entered into the left-hand column.
+Credit transactions are entered into the right-hand column.
 If the records are correct, the debit and credit transactions should always be equal.
-This is what it literally means to say that ‘the books are balanced’.
+This is what it literally means to say that “the books are balanced”.

 If companies still use paper ledger books then a bookkeeper or accountant must periodically check for errors.
 This is done by creating a trial balance.
-This is essentially a snapshot of a company’s accounts at a given point in time (similar to a balance sheet).
+A trial balance is essentially a snapshot of a company’s accounts at a given point in time (rather like a balance sheet).